cvluca/gatsby-starter-markdown/contents/docs/guide/sidebar.md

 If the root entry is `Docs`, the `child_entries` will be added as the SubMenus (i.e. `Get Started` and `Guide`).

 It is allowed to contains both `child_entries` and `items` in single entry object, and the posts (i.e. `items`) will be rendered before the SubMenus (i.e. `child_entries`) on the sidebar.

+The order of items in the sidebar is based on the order you defined in `child_entries` and `items` in this file.

+## Hide Sidebar

+If you do not add `sidebar` entry in the markdown file (see [contents](/docs/guide/contents#information-of-the-page)), or set it to null, the sidebar will be hided.